 The pros and cons of a gas range

 A gas range cooktop is quick to respond and easy to control.
 This means if you turn it up or down, you get an immediate response.
-However, because of the grates and crevices, these stoves are more difficult to clean.
+However, because of the grates and crevices, these stoves are more difficult to clean — check out our guide on how to clean cast iron stove grates for further info.
 They’re also slower to heat than electric, so you need more time to cook large quantities.

 The oven won’t offer as even a heat distribution as electric ranges, so be prepared for burnt spots; however, they are quicker to heat up.
 A gas oven will also produce a moist texture, which is brilliant for meats and roast dinners.